ron2015schmitt/Mathematiques-old/doc/vprint.md

 * The functions `print1`, `print2`, `print3` each take a single std::string (or C string) as input and print the string to the stream `mout` followed by a carriage return.
 * The functions `printf1`, `printf2`, `printf3` function like printf, but actually use sprintf and then output to the stream `mout` using C++ methodlogy.
-## Controlling the output stream and color
+## Changing the matricks output stream and controlling color
 * All output uses C++ streams (*no* `printf`)
 * By default all output is sent to `std::cout`
 * The output stream can be set using `Terminal::setmout(std::ostream&)`.